Bridging the Gap Between Migration Science, Policymaking, and Public Understanding

 Led by an independent community of distinguished social scientists and scholars, free from personal, political, and institutional influence.

-Gathering scientists from all relevant disciplines, acknowledging the range of methods used to study migration, mobility, and displacement.
+Gathering scientists from all relevant disciplines, acknowledging the range of methods used to study migration.

 Emphasizing a global perspective with strong regional balance, prioritizing collaboration with scholars from around the world.

-A standing, independent body providing a stable platform for rigorous scientific investigation through sustained engagement.
+A standing, independent body providing a stable platform for rigorous scientific assessments through sustained engagement.

-During the transitional phase (2025-2027), the IPM establishes four thematic Working Groups as the core scientific engines of the panel.
-Each Working Group conducts rigorous, systematic assessments of the state of knowledge on a globally relevant migration research question.
+During its founding phase (2025–2027), the IPM is establishing four thematic Working Groups — the scientific engine of the panel.
+Each Working Group carries out a rigorous, systematic review of the evidence on a globally significant migration research question.

-Assessing the scientific evidence on climate change and human movement
+Assessing the scientific evidence on the environment-migration nexus

 Explore →Synthesizing evidence on migration's social dimensions across world regions

-Explore →Building the evidence base on forced displacement, protection, and durable solutions
+Explore →Building the evidence base on forced migration, protection, and durable solutions

 Explore →Assessing the demographic dimensions of migration and their long-term implications

-Explore →Assessing the scientific evidence on climate change and human movement
+Explore →Assessing the scientific evidence on the environment-migration nexus

-Climate change is reshaping human mobility at a scale and speed that science is only beginning to document.
-Displacement driven by extreme weather events, slow-onset environmental degradation, sea-level rise, and resource scarcity is now one of the defining migration challenges of our time — yet the evidence base remains fragmented, contested, and poorly communicated to those who need it most.
+Environmental and climatic changes are transforming human migration in scope, intensity, and speed.
+Migration, displacement, planned relocation, and evacuations driven by extreme weather events, slow-onset environmental degradation, sea-level rise, and resource scarcity are now one of the defining challenges of our time.
+The flipside, immobility in areas of risk, is equally important.
+However, the evidence base remains fragmented, contested, and poorly communicated to those who need it most.

-The Working Group on Climate Mobility conducts a rigorous, systematic assessment of the state of scientific knowledge on the relationship between climate change and human movement.
-Drawing on evidence across geography, sociology, environmental science, economics, and public policy, it synthesizes what is known — and what remains uncertain — about the drivers, patterns, scale, and governance implications of climate-related mobility.
+The Working Group on Environmental Migration conducts a rigorous, systematic assessment of the state of scientific knowledge on the relationship between environmental or climatic changes and migration.
+Drawing on evidence across disciplines, it synthesizes what is known — and what remains uncertain — about the drivers, patterns, scale, impacts, and governance implications.

-The Working Group assesses evidence from all world regions, with particular attention to areas most exposed to climate risk, including Sub-Saharan Africa, South and Southeast Asia, Small Island Developing States, and the Arctic.
-It actively counteracts the overrepresentation of destination-country perspectives in existing research by centering evidence from origin and transit contexts.
+The Working Group assesses evidence from all world regions, with particular attention to areas most affected by environmental risk.
+It actively counteracts the overrepresentation of destination-country perspectives in existing research.

-Scientific evidence on climate mobility is growing rapidly but remains siloed across disciplines and regions.
+Scientific evidence on climate migration is growing rapidly but remains siloed across disciplines and regions.
 Gaps between knowledge and policy have real consequences: communities at risk are inadequately protected, adaptation strategies are poorly calibrated, and international governance frameworks lack the evidence base they need.
-The Working Group bridges these gaps, producing authoritative, accessible, and policy-relevant assessments that can inform climate adaptation planning, migration governance, and humanitarian preparedness worldwide.
+The Working Group bridges these gaps, producing assessments that can inform climate adaptation planning, disaster risk management, loss & damage responses, humanitarian, development and peace actors, as well as migration governance worldwide.

 Synthesizing evidence on migration's social dimensions across world regions